Dionisiy/CA/jquery-selecting-elements.md

 $( "form :input" );
 ```

 #### **:selected**

 Using the `:selected` pseudo-selector targets any selected items in `<option>` elements:

 ```
 $( "form :selected" );
 ```

+In order to get the best performance using `:selected`, first select elements with a standard jQuery selector, then use `.filter( ":selected" )`, or precede the pseudo-selector with a tag name or some other selector.